actionhero/www.actionherojs.com/tutorials/cache.md

       key: {
         required: true,
         formatter: this.stringFormatter,
-        validator: this.stringValidator
+        validator: this.stringValidator,
       },

       value: {
         required: true,
         formatter: this.stringFormatter,
-        validator: this.stringValidator
+        validator: this.stringValidator,
-      }
+      },
     };
     this.outputExample = {
       cacheTestResults: {